-In CY09, the County shall contribute eighty-eight percent (88%) to the County's deductible prescription drug and vision care programs for any employee who elects to participate in either program.
+C. In Calendar Years 2012 and 2013, the County shall contribute eighty-eight percent (88%) to the County's deductible prescription drug and vision care programs for any employee who elects to participate in either program.
 The participating employee shall contribute the remaining twelve percent (12%).
 Employees who choose not to enroll in the Prescription Drug Plan may choose to receive a credit instead.

 D. The County shall contribute to the County's prescription and vision care programs for any employee who retires on or after July 1, 1996, on the same basis that it contributes on behalf of active employees.
 The above prescription and vision care program rates apply to any employee who retires on or after July 1, 1996.
+However, the parties expressly understand and agree that the County has not waived any rights it has with regard to whether matters affecting retirees constitute mandatory subjects of bargaining.

 E. The changes in premium contribution percentages (in paragraphs A, B and C) will not become effective unless and until collective bargaining agreements and/or necessary resolutions are approved by the County Council in effect providing that such changes are effective for all County employees.
 Changes will not be retroactive.
 The County/Employee contribution rate split for the point of service plan, prepaid group health plan or HMO, applicable to active employees, shall also be applicable to retirees.
+However, the parties expressly understand and agree that the County has not waived any rights it has with regard to whether matters affecting retirees constitute mandatory subjects of bargaining.